Synod of Pistoia: Assembly in Florence

 The synod's decrees were issued together with a pastoral letter of Bishop Ricci, and were warmly approved by the Grand Duke, at whose instance a "national" synod of the Tuscan bishops met at Florence on April 23, 1787.
 At this point, however, the plan stalled.
 The temper of this new assembly, like its composition, was wholly different.
 The bishops refused to allow a voice to any not of their own order, and in the end the decrees of Pistoia were supported by only three bishops.

 Notwithstanding, as a propaganda tool in an ideological war, the acts of the synod of Pistoia were published in Latin and Italian at Pavia in 1788.

 Pius VI commissioned four bishops, assisted by theologians of the secular clergy, to examine the Pistoia resolutions, and deputed a congregation of cardinals and bishops to pass judgment on them.
 These condemned the synod and declared eighty-five of its propositions to be erroneous and dangerous.
 The synod's teachings were finally condemned by the papal bull Auctorem fidei of August 28, 1794.
 De' Ricci, deprived of the personal support of the Grand Duke (who had in the meantime become Holy Roman Emperor Leopold II), under pressure from Rome, and threatened with mob violence as a suspected destroyer of holy relics, resigned his see in 1791, and lived in Florence as a private gentleman until his death.
 In May 1805, upon the return of Pope Pius VII from Paris, he signed an act of submission to papal authority.

+Legacy

+The Melkite Greek Catholic Church held a synod at Qarqafe Monastery in Beirut in 1806 which ratified and adapted the Synod of Pistoia for the Melkite church.
+Most of the synod fathers subsequently renounced their ratification of the propositions of the synod and in 1835, Pope Gregory XVI formally condemned them.